A Prequel to the Famous Snowpiercer Series

 I very much enjoyed the Snowpiercer movie, and thus when I saw at the library there was a three-part series of graphic novels to go along with the brilliant film, I was stoked.
 If you aren’t familiar with the film, it is about a future society that travels around on a train.
 The rest of the world is a snowy wasteland, but the last remnants of the world are divided by class on this gigantic train.
 We don’t know why the train is the only viable escape route for humanity, but it just is.
 Snowpiercer is a story that requires a lot of suspension of disbelief.

 Writing in this story is both its strength and a weakness.
-The writing is tight and exciting.
-The dialog is concise and engaging; the problem is that it is so heavy-handed and overwrought.
+The writing is tight and exciting and the dialog is concise and engaging; the problem is that it is so heavy-handed and overwrought.
 I found myself confused and shaking my head.
 There is such a thing as subtlty in writing, not every idea needs to be pounded into the reader’s head like a nail into a piece of wood.
 This story doesn’t quite get that.

 Art-wise, it is done beautifully.
 But you have to like this type of artwork.
 The shading is quite stark and dramatic, which, on the one hand, adds to the drama of the story.
 But, on the other hand, it could be distracting and again overwrought to the reader.